Skip to main content Skip to site footer

 At Luton Town Football Club we aim to provide an enjoyable experience for all supporters and hold inclusion and anti-discrimination at the core of our values.

 • We are committed to creating an environment that welcomes and respects people from all communities, promoting equality and diversity at Kenilworth Road and its associated premises.
-As a Club, we recognise all protected characteristics , under the Equality Act 2010 and will play an active role in ensuring that there is universal respect for all employees, supporters, community groups and partners.
+As a Club, we recognise the nine protected characteristics (age, disability, gender reassignment, marriage, and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation), under the Equality Act 2010 and will play an active role in ensuring that there is universal respect for all employees, supporters, community groups and partners.

-• The Club regularly and actively supports several equality and diversity campaigns, including Kick It Out, Level Playing Field, Her Game Too and Show Racism The Red Card.
+• The Club actively supports several equality and diversity campaigns, including Kick It Out, Level Playing Field, and Her Game Too

 • The Club commits to further developing policies and procedures which, are fully supported by the Board, and in accordance with The Football League’s Code of Practice requirements.
 The club has appointed an Equality Champion and Lead Officer who will develop and lead an advisory group, that will meet regularly to consult and agree upon key equality, diversity, and inclusion priorities and actions throughout the Club.
 The group’s remit includes developing an Equality Action Plan and the Lead Officer will report to the Board regularly.